 Where do you feel the vibrations of your voice?
 While you will likely feel vibrations in your throat from the buzzing vocal folds, you may feel even more sensations in your mouth and other areas of your head.
-This is because the energy of resonance is more powerful than the initial buzzing of the vocal folds (at least in good singing, it is).
+This is because resonance energy is more powerful than the initial buzzing of the vocal folds (at least in good singing, it is).
 Your resonators increase the intensity of the sound waves, resulting in more feedback to the nervous system.

 2. Now stretch it out a bit longer and focus on the sensations: “mmmm hmmm.”
 Hold the “mmmm” and slowly glide up to a higher pitch, then glide back down.
 Repeat the exercise to listen and feel the sensations.

 What did the sensations do?
 Do the glide again and pay attention to the direction of the resonance.
 You will likely feel it go up higher in your head and then back down as the pitch goes higher and lower.

-3. Now glide your hum down to your lowest pitch, paying attention to where you feel the vibrations.
+3. Now, glide your hum down to your lowest pitch, paying attention to where you feel the vibrations.

 - Start by taking a deep breath and then hold a long OO vowel (as in BLUE).

 - Now go from OO to EE (as in WE).
 Do this slowly: OOOOOOO EEEEEEEE Do the sensations change?
 How about the color of the vowel sounds?
 When singing these different vowel shapes, is one brighter and the other a bit darker?

 - Do this again and pay particular attention to your tongue: OOOOOOO EEEEEEEE Do you feel your tongue move forward?
-Notice how the tongue movement creates changes in tone, color, and sensation.
+Notice how the tongue action movement creates changes in tone, color, and sensation when making these shapes.